Gravity Brackets

 Channels are public chat rooms for the community.
 The #general channel is for any topic, and #LFP is specifically for finding players.
 Anyone logged in can post in channels.

-Click the "Follow" button next to any player on the LFP board, match cards, or the Social page's Find Players tab.
-Following highlights their requests on the board so you can find them faster.
+Click the "Follow" button next to any player on the LFP board, match cards, tournament brackets, or the Social page's Find Players tab.
+Following highlights their requests on the board so you can find them faster and keeps you notified of their tournament activity.

 On the LFP board, click "block" next to any player's request.
 In community chat, click a user's name to open their profile and use the Block button.
 Blocked users cannot see your requests, send you DMs, or match with you.